 This list of conditions isn’t definitive.
 It’s always an issue of clinical judgement.

 Your GP can assess you to take into account the risk of flu making any underlying illness you may have worse, as well as your risk of serious illness from flu itself.

-Please contact the reception staff in September for details of the vaccination dates.
+Please contact the surgery reception staff to book in for details of the vaccination dates.